dmbarbour/wikilon/docs/URLDesign.md

 Dealing with all the different HTTP methods and Accept modes and so on seems to be very painful, but is something that can accumulate over time.
 For now, I should probably aim to have just enough to get some useful work done, then grow the feature set as needed.
 What has the highest priority?

+* import and export of a dictionary as a file
+ * this makes it easier to export content then reset Wikilon
+ * can begin editing via external dictionary files

+* interfaces to edit and view words within a dictionary
+ * view the raw definiton ABC code
+ * view the structural of the definition
+ * view the compiled ABC code
+  * view annotated compiled ABC code
+ * edit the raw definition ABC code
+ * edit the structure of the definition

 * add words to or edit a dictionary
 * export a dictionary
 * evaluation of expressions